pizza-programming-party/centralized-boilerplate/README.md

 1. Create an npm package.
 The recommended naming style is `@scope/centralized-x-boilerplate`.
 Where `x` is something like `package`, `service`, or something else.
 It depends how you conceptually group your packages.
 1. Add this package as a dependency.
-1. Add an `assets` folder, put cool things in it.
-Note: files that begin a period are not published by NPM, so you should not name them like that, but this library allows you to rename files they are copied.
+1. Add an `assets` folder and put cool things in it.
+Note: files that begin with a period are not published by NPM, so you should not name them like that, but this library allows you to rename files they are copied.
 1. Create a file like this `./bin/boil`, but this code in there:
     ```
     #! /usr/bin/env node